 Sec.
-1. (a) Upon the effective date of this rule, unless otherwise specified in this section, all Subpart H systems serving a population of at least ten thousand (10,000) individuals and, beginning January 1, 2005, systems serving a population of fewer than
+1. (a) Upon the effective date of this rule, unless otherwise specified in this section, all Subpart H systems serving a population of at least ten thousand (10,000) individuals and, beginning January 1, 2005, systems serving a population of fewer than ten thousand (10,000) individuals shall establish treatment technique requirements instead of MCLs for the following contaminants:

-(1) Giardia lamblia.
+- (1) Giardia lamblia.

-(2) Viruses.
+- (2) Viruses.

-(3) Heterotrophic plate count bacteria.
+- (3) Heterotrophic plate count bacteria.

-(4) Legionella.
+- (4) Legionella.

-(5) Cryptosporidium.
+- (5) Cryptosporidium.

-(6) Turbidity.
+- (6) Turbidity.